 According to the SPIVA report, the global UTs achieved an average performance of 9.17% over the last 5 years.
 If you invested R5 000 per month in global UTs you would have saved R8.44 million.
 The Global 1200 gave us 12.16% over the same period (and I know where to buy this), which ensures a retirement nest egg of R14.93 million.
 So in global investments, UTs would have underperformed indexes by 43.5%.
 This is significant and would probably downgrade your retirement from Switzerland to Poland.

 What do we learn from this?

 If you look at the performance of some of the UTs from Coronation and Allan Gray, they are performing well.
-The moment you consider the after-fee performance, they start under-performing.
-The even bigger problem is that umbrella funds that sell you these products also take a fee.
-Financial advisers also charge you about 1% per year to keep you invested in these UTs.
+When you consider the after-fee performance, they start underperforming.
+The even bigger problem is umbrella funds that sell you these products and also take a fee.
+Financial advisers then charge you about 1% per year to keep you invested in these UTs.
 I’m not convinced they contribute enough to justify taking 25% of your performance above inflation for the rest of your life?

 Be safe out there,

 Quote of the week"Great things are done by a series of small things brought together" – Vincent Van Gogh Click To Tweet